Salmonella Probably Killed the Aztecs - Slashdot

 There's an intriguing link at the bottom of

-Smallpox blankets (Score:5, Informative)
+Smallpox blankets (Score:4, Informative)

 Everyone knows the story - the US government deliberately caused smallpox epidemics by distributing contaminated blankets.
 There's one problem: it isn't true.
 It was neither an act of terrorism nor an attempted genocide because it didn't happen.
 The entire story is a fraud, perpetrated by a former "ethnic studies" professor named Ward Churchill.